► NEED HELP? Do you think you might be in an abusive relationship? Click here.

 Do I have to register?

-You have to register for the evening Zoom events between March 31st and April 5th.
+You only have to register for the evening Zoom events between March 9th and March 15th.
 You do not have to register to do the online activities.
-Registration for the in-person event will be onsite on April 6th.
+Registration for the in-person event will be onsite on March 15th.

 How do I get SSL hours?